 - Processed packaged foods with chemical additives and preservatives

 - Packaged breakfast cereals (usually made from GMO grains)

 - Refined Flour

 - White Pasta, White Rice

 - Candy and Lollies laced with food colouring

-Embrace some of these suggestions and you'll go a long way to making iron deficiency a thing of the past.
+Embrace some of the foods and suggestions offered here and you'll go a long way to making iron deficiency a non-problem or a problem of the past.